A Stronger Airforce

 Russian aircraft

 Russian aircraft are well suited for the many austere airfields scattered around Australia.
-Note that Russia was offering to let India build Su-57 under licence.
+Note that Russia was offering to let India build Su-57 under licence including the AL-41 engines and source code.
 This might be an option for Australia.
 We may want to mix the Sukhoi airframe with other avionics.

 Chinese aircraft